How to Prepare for the ACT Reading Test

 • Evaluate evidence from multiple sources

-This category focuses on your ability to differentiate between fact and opinion and connect ideas.
+Overall, this category focuses on your ability to differentiate between fact and opinion and connect ideas.

 ACT Reading Practice Tests

-Practice tests are an excellent way to help you elevate your ACT Reading prep strategy.
-Here’s how practice tests can help you make the most of your ACT preparation:
+Here’s how practice tests can make the most out of your ACT preparation:

 • Simulate test day conditions: By timing yourself, turning off your phone, and practicing in a quiet environment, you can get as close to test day conditions as possible.
-This type of ACT Reading practice can make test day feel more comfortable: you’ve been practicing for this!
+This type of ACT reading practice can make test day feel more comfortable: you’ve been practicing for this!

 • Benefit from the “testing effect:” The testing effect means that taking practice tests is a “retrieval practice:” meaning “you are actively recalling information, which leads to improved ability to recall later on (on the exam!).”

-Sample ACT Reading Questions
+ACT Reading Practice Question

-Evaluating ACT Reading passages is an excellent study tool to help you get used to the types of questions you’ll see.
+Evaluating ACT reading passages is an excellent study tool to help you get used to the types of questions you’ll see.
 Read this ACT passage here to help you better understand the questions below:

 Source: ACT.org

-If you click the above link and read this passage, the correct answer is C. The person telling this story is never identified, even though they know a lot of information about the main character.
+If you click on the above link and read this passage, the correct answer is C. The person telling this story is never identified, even though they know a lot of information about the main character.

 Sample ACT Reading question